pojntfx/uni-db1-notes/README.md

 # DB1 Notes

+Some notes for the DB1 course at HdM Stuttgart, which really is an introduction to the proprietary Oracle database.

 > Unfortunately the pain never goes away.

-Also see [Vanilla SQL](./vanilla-sql.pdf) for quirks and even more weirdness in Oracle.
-Use a libre database, please.
-Free software, free society!
+**Use a libre database, not Oracle, please.
+Free software, free society!**

 ## Source Tutorial